 The basic difference between Prezi and PowerPoint or Keynote is that whereas the latter are series of slides, Prezi is a single canvas on which you put all your material.
 You then move from place to place, zooming in and out and spinning around with a significant amount of freedom.
 I suggest you click this link to the Prezi website and watch the one-minute video on the main page.
 Then, click through some of the examples on the bottom of the page.

 The effect is certainly arresting, in part, I am sure, because of its novelty.
-As with any presentation, the special effects of Prezi should be used to enhance the message and not outshine it; and I can see how it could be easy to get carried away with the “oooh and aaah” factor.
+As with any presentation, you should use the special effects of Prezi to enhance the message and not outshine it; and I can see how how one might easily get carried away with the “oooh and aaah” factor.
 You still need great content.

-Nonetheless, Prezi looks intriguing.
+Nonetheless, the presentation software looks intriguing.
 I particularly like the way in which an entire presentation (such as in the picture above) can look very much like a mind map, which is an excellent way to craft the elements of your presentation holistically and creatively.